 Gently wipe down the curtain using a soft cloth or a very soft bristle brush.

-A soft cloth or a very soft bristle brush can be used to clean the curtain’s surface.
-If you aren’t sure about what type of cloth or brush to use, check the manufacturer’s guidelines.
+To clean the surface of the smoke curtain, you can use a soft cloth or a very gentle bristle brush.
+If you are uncertain about the type of cloth or brush to use, refer to the manufacturer's guidelines.

 Use pressurized air.